kalakish771/sample/README.md

     </details>
 </section>
 <footer>

-    this page was created by me
+  this page was created by me hawraa kalakish
-    To learn more about web design, visit
-    <a href="http://www.intro-webdesign.com/">Intro to Web Design</a>
 </footer>

 </body>